51Degrees/specifications/pipeline-specification/features/web-integration.md

 ###### Line 2: first request to JSON endpoint:

 As this is the first request, there is nothing in the session storage.
-Proxy and server caches must never cache this resource.
+Proxy and server caches will never cache this resource.
 On the server, the request to the JSON endpoint will again be intercepted and handled.
 This time, by responding with the output from the JSON Builder Element.